Zorg Zonder Grenzen

 By doing research online, I looked at the importance of culturally sensitive mental health care.

-I gathered valuable insights into the challenges faced by diverse communities in accessing effective mental health care.
+I gathered valuable insights about the challenges different communities face when trying to access effective mental health care.

 Most important findings